Scary Movie 2: Production

 The film is a sequel to Scary Movie.
 According to director Keenen Ivory Wayans, the filmmakers watched over 130 horror films for background research.
 Marlon Brando was originally cast as Father McFeely and completed one day of filming before he had to leave the production due to illness.
-He was replaced by James Woods who was paid $1 million for four days work.
+He was replaced by James Woods who was paid $1 million for four days' work.

 Charlton Heston had also turned down the Woods role.
 At one point, former President Bill Clinton, who had just left office the year the film was released, was also considered.

-Because Miramax had not greenlit the sequel until the massive box office success of the first, the film faced a punishing production schedule that involved coming up with a script and tearing through production and post-production in a total of less than nine months, roughly half the average time for all those steps to be completed on a standard Hollywood production in 2000–2001.
-It was this rushed production that made the Wayans never want to make another Scary Movie, and they were not involved in any of the sequels until returning to the franchise with the sixth film.
+In a 2024 interview prior to the brothers' return to the franchise for the sixth film, Marlon revealed the reasoning of his family's departure due to creative conflicts with producers Bob and Harvey Weinstein.

 Music

 Unlike its predecessor, the film does not have an official soundtrack.
-It features a heavily hip hop and rap catalogue, with some rock and techno songs.
+It features a heavily hip-hop and rap catalogue, with some rock and techno songs.
 Sugar Ray, who appear on the soundtrack, were also on the soundtrack for the second entry in the Scream franchise in 1997, which the Scary Movie franchise was initially parodying.